phbradley/tcr-gwas/gwas_regressions/README.md

 Specifically, you can run the analysis one of two ways:
 1. Using a specific phenotype (using [submit_phenotype.sh](submit_phenotype.sh) as described above) from the options in the "TCR Phenotypes in Class" column:
-2. Using a group of these phenotypes called a "phenotype class" (using [submit_phenotype_class.sh](submit_phenotype_class.sh) as described above) from the "Phenotype Class":
+2. Using a group of these phenotypes called a "phenotype class" (using [submit_phenotype_class.sh](submit_phenotype_class.sh) as described above) from the "Phenotype Class" column:

 | Phenotype Class                     | TCR Phenotypes in Class                | Phenotype Description                                                                                          |